hansmach1ne/LFImap/README.md

 - RCE attack using /self/fd, /self/environ techniques and http error log poisoning
 - Better Generic blind SQLi test support for Oracle, MsSQL and PostgreSQL database engines
 - Automatic parameter recognition, select parameters to test with * (star) value or with '-p' parameter
-- Request retry system for dropped requests
 - Support testing with raw http request from a file
-- Support for different transport protocols in POST request (xml and json)
 - Support to test and exploit HTTP header values
 - Enumeration category of options that will use found vulnerabilities to find out more about the system
 - Output results to a file